or6857/arithmetic-expression-evaluator/README.md

 LEX The Lex tool receives at the input a set of user defined patterns that it uses to scan the source code.
 Each time the source code matches one of the patterns a defined action is executed by Lex (one of the action is that of returning the tokens).

 Lex is officially known as a "Lexical Analyzer".
 It’s main job is to break up an input stream into more into meaningful units, or tokens.
 For example, consider breaking a text file up into individual words.
-More pragmatically, Lex is a tool for automatically generating a lexer ( also known as scanner).
+More pragmatically, Lex is a tool for automatically generating a lexer ( also known as scanner)

 YACC